amelielabs/amelie-docs/content/sql/dml/update.md

 Update rows in the table.

-The Update operation is distributed and will transactionally update table partitions on one or more nodes.
+The Update operation is distributed and will transactionally update table partitions on one or more backends.
 Update can be part of a multi-statement transaction.

 If the table schema is not defined, the table name will be searched in the **`public`** schema.